 Q: What are your current Customer Care hours?

-A: As of August 31, our Customer Care hours are Monday - Thursday: 9am - 6pm EST and Friday: 9am - 3pm EST. You can email our Customer Care team anytime at email@example.com.
+A: Currently, our Customer Care hours are Monday-Thursday: 9am-6pm EST and Friday: 9am-3pm EST. You can email our Customer Care team anytime at email@example.com.

-Our staff are working remotely and welcome your calls and emails.
+Our staff are working remotely and welcome your emails and calls.
 For the quickest processing and delivery, however, we encourage you to place orders online.

 Q: Are shipments of your products going to be delayed?

 A: Currently, our warehouse is open and orders are shipping.
 As we have reduced and staggered employee shifts in an effort to increase physical distancing, you may experience delays in receiving your order.
 Please allow 4-5 business days for us to ship your order after it is received, and up to 3 weeks for your order to arrive.
 For more information, you can view our shipping policies here.

 Q: Are you still accepting returns?

-A: We have significantly reduced our warehouse staffing levels to ensure extreme physical distance between individuals.
+A: Yes.
+However, we have reduced our warehouse staffing levels to ensure physical distance between individuals.
 As a result, we are processing returns more slowly than usual.
 Returns will be processed in the order in which they were received.

 Q: How is SERRV handling the coronavirus?

 A: We're closely monitoring this situation and acting in accordance with guidelines from Maryland and Wisconsin, as well as the CDC and the WHO.
 We are also instructing all staff to take appropriate measures in line with recommendations from the CDC, including frequent handwashing, the use of hand sanitizer, social distancing, face masks, and disinfecting common surfaces.
-Most of our staff, including our customer service representatives, are working from home, and office staff have staggered employee shifts.
+Our customer service representatives are working from home, and office staff have staggered employee shifts.
 Many of our staff have also received the COVID-19 vaccine.

 Q: How is your warehouse handling coronavirus?